 Diet data was collated from the literature using studies with quantitative estimates of prey proportions, mainly from studies of stomach contents.
 As prey items were rarely identified to lower taxonomic levels diet was categorized into six prey categories; invertebrates, fish, amphibians, lizards, birds and mammals.

 Species habitat was categorized as either terrestrial, fossorial, aquatic or arboreal based on accounts in the literature.
-In order to directly test the expected effect of the dimensionality of habitat environment each environment was scored, as in Pawar et al (2012), with terrestrial and fossorial environments scored as two-dimensional and arboreal and aquatic scored as three-dimensional.
+In order to directly test the expected effect of the dimensionality of habitat environment each environment was scored, as in Pawar et al (2012)need ref, with terrestrial and fossorial environments scored as two-dimensional and arboreal and aquatic scored as three-dimensional.
 As some venomous species also engage in constriction behavior we collected data on any observation of constriction behavior in capturing prey from the literature (43).

 For snake body size we used total length values from the literature (44-50) and field guides (46-48, 51-56) as these were the most common measures available.
 All lengths were then converted to mass using family-level allometric scaling (57).
 Prey size data was included from dietary studies when available.
 When prey size was not reported in the dietary studies and were prey species were identified to the species level, we used mean prey species body mass from available databases (44, 57, 58).
 In cases were only body lengths were available for prey species allometric scaling were used to convert to mass (44, 59).
 For species that were only identified to the genus level the genus mean body mass was used if possible.
 The estimate mean prey size for each snake species was then calculated using a weighted mean based on the proportion each prey species/genus or group within the diet.